DonDebonair/dandydev.net/content/cloudapp-right-service-wrong-price.md

 Tags: cloudapp, evernote, netflix, pricing model
 Slug: cloudapp-right-service-wrong-price

+**Update 7-6-2015: I switched to Dropshare, scroll down for more info.**

 I've been a happy user of screenshot-sharing service [CloudApp](https://www.getcloudapp.com/) for years now.
 I say screenshot service because, although you can upload "drops" of many kinds (links, screenshots, files etc.), the thing I used it for exclusively, was for automatically sharing screenshots I made.

 It goes something like this: everytime you make a screenshot, using ⌘ + ⇧ + 3 (or 4), CloudApp automagically uploads your screenshot to their servers, creates a short-url and puts that on your clipboard.
 One ⌘ + v later it's on Slack/email/where-ever-you-want.